MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/ns-acxcircuit-acx_factory_circuit_add_circuit.md

 ### -field Size

-TBD - The length, in bytes, of this structure.
+The length, in bytes, of this structure.

 ### -field Flags

-TBD - Bitwise OR of ACX_TBD TBD TBD _FLAGS
+Bitwise OR of ACX_FACTORY_CIRCUIT_ADD_CIRCUIT_FLAGS

 (DocsTeam - need link to ACX Object Summary topic or flags enum if that is what this is >> ACX_FACTORY_CIRCUIT_ADD_CIRCUIT_FLAGS) ???